-- At next time of operation, fill water chamber with sterilized irrigation water and reconnect to pump system. - Pressurize pump and turn master on-off valve to ON.
-Flush water through system for 5-• 10 minutes ensuring that no air bubbles are trapped in the system. - Connect motility catheter and perform pinch test (Section 4.6) to assure the recording fidelity is within the recommended rise rate.
+- At next time of operation, fill water chamber with distilled water and reconnect to pump system. - Pressurize pump and turn master on-off valve to ON.
+Flush water through the system for 5-10 minutes ensuring that no air bubbles are trapped in the system.

+Connect manometric catheter and perform pinch test (Section 4.6) to assure the recording fidelity is within the recommended rise rate.
 This confirms that no major bubbles are trapped in the system.